Access to (Accurate) Information

 How to conduct a comprehensive analysis

-To help show the scale of the impact, you would need to show that there is a trend.
+To help show the severity of the impact, you would need to show that there is a trend.
 It is critical to explore the company's track record.

 For example: